insillion/bonzah/api/03 Quote Save_Finalize.md

-## Bonzah Quote API
+# **POST** `/api/v1/Bonzah/quote`

-This API endpoint generates an insurance quote based on the data passed for the rental.
+This `quote` API endpoint generates an insurance quote based on the data passed for the rental

 This API endpoint can also be used to save a partially completed quote that can be completed at a later time (using the quote_id).

 To finalize a quote (where no modifications can be made), the "finalize" tag should pass "1" as it's value.

-*Please note - Once the quote has been saved, finalized and issued - Policy modifications will not allow the change of the customer's email address.
+\*Please note - Once the quote has been saved, finalized and issued - Policy modifications will not allow the change of the customer's email address.

 ### Request